-Critical Security Parameters CSP / Key Description External Key (ExK) or Clear Key (CC) 256-bit AES key stored outside the cryptographic boundary (for example a USB device).
-This key is entered into the module via the USB port.
+Critical Security Parameters CSP / Key Description External Key (ExK) or Clear 256-bit AES key stored in plaintext outside the cryptographic Key (CC) boundary (for example a USB device).
+This key enters the module via the USB port.
 It is the only method used to decrypt the VMK for which the VMK could be considered as having been encrypted to start with because other methods rely upon non-FIPS Approved key derivation methods.
 Logically, the external key represents either a startup key or a recovery key.
 Key used for AES decryption of the VMK.

 Intermediate Key (IK) 256-bit AES key value that is stored encrypted and forms the basis of another AES key, such as the NK or VMK, by combining with another 256-bit AES key via key derivation or XOR.
 When a non-Approved KDF or XOR is used to derive this key, the VMK is considered to be stored in plaintext.
-Session Key (SK) 256-bit AES key value that is stored in plaintext on disk and used to decrypt an IK transported over a trusted network to Boot Manager during Network Unlock authentication .
+Session Key (SK) 256-bit AES key value that is stored in plaintext on disk and used to decrypt an IK transported over a trusted network to Boot Manager during Network Unlock authentication 5 .
 Boot Manager does the actual decryption of the IK using AES-CCM.
 Network Key (NK) 256-bit key used for AES decryption of the VMK in Network Unlock authentication.
 Composed by XOR of an IK protected by the TPM and another IK delivered over a trusted network.
 A KDF is not used.
 Because an XOR is used to derive this key, the VMK is considered to be stored in plaintext.
 Volume Master Key (VMK) 256-bit AES key used for AES-CCM decryption of the FVEK Full Volume Encryption Key (FVEK) 128 or 256-bit AES key used for AES encryption/decryption of data on disk sectors This key is stored persistently.
 It is encrypted by the VMK using AES-CCM.
 Derived Key (DK) 256-bit AES key value used for AES decryption of the VMK.
 The value is not stored long-term and is derived using a method defined by the system configuration.
 Derived Keys are used in Password and Recovery Password authentication.
-Microsoft Root Certificate Key used for RSA PKCS#1 (v1.5) verification of digital signatures Authority (CA) Public Key PIN An alpha-numeric PIN for Trusted Platform Module (TPM) + PIN or TPM + PIN + USB scenarios Password A password
+Microsoft Root Certificate Key stored in plaintext that used for RSA PKCS#1 (v1.5) Authority (CA) Public Key verification of digital signatures PIN An alpha-numeric PIN entered into the module in plaintext for Trusted Platform Module (TPM) + PIN or TPM + PIN + USB scenarios Password A password entered into the module in plaintext